LeonardoLonghi/LODMAP-ontologies/BGO/README.md

 Bubble Graph Ontology (BGO)
 ==========================

 The Bubble Graph Ontology is a data model suitable to visualize **Account**s as a blob of **Bubble**s.
-The bubble area is, more or less proportional, to the account value.
+The bubble area should be, more or less, proportional to the account value.
+The color of the bubble depends from the change against a previous value.

 The namespace for BGO is *http://linkeddata.center/lodmap-bgo/v1#*